 What is HIIT?

-Ironically enough, there’s this workout style called HIIT that can really get your heart pumping.
-HIIT stands for High-Intensity Interval Training and is a type of exercise that involves alternating between high-intensity bursts of activity and periods of rest or low-intensity activity.
+Ironically enough, this workout style called HIIT can get your heart pumping.
+HIIT stands for High-Intensity Interval Training and is an exercise alternating between high-intensity bursts of activity and periods of rest or low-intensity activity.

 Here are four benefits of incorporating HIIT into your fitness routine:

-- Increases cardiovascular endurance: Due to the high-intensity nature of the workout, HIIT helps improve your overall cardiovascular endurance by strengthening your heart and lungs.
+1. Increases cardiovascular endurance: Due to the high-intensity nature of the workout, HIIT helps improve your cardiovascular endurance by strengthening your heart and lungs.

-- Boosts metabolism: In addition to burning calories during the actual workout, HIIT also promotes an increase in post-exercise oxygen consumption (EPOC), which means you continue to burn calories even after you’ve finished working out.
+3. Boosts metabolism: Besides burning calories during the actual workout, HIIT also promotes an increase in post-exercise oxygen consumption (EPOC), which means you continue to burn calories even after you’ve finished working out.

 How HIIT Triggers Muscle Growth

-If you’re looking to increase muscle growth, incorporating High-Intensity Interval Training (HIIT) into your fitness routine may be beneficial.
-HIIT involves short bursts of intense exercise followed by a period of rest or low-intensity activity.
+Incorporating High-Intensity Interval Training (HIIT) into your fitness routine may be beneficial if you want to increase muscle growth.
+HIIT involves short bursts of intense exercise followed by rest or low-intensity activity.

 This type of training has been shown to stimulate the growth of both fast-twitch and slow-twitch muscle fibers, leading to overall muscle development.
-Unlike traditional cardio, which primarily works slow-twitch muscle fibers, HIIT engages both types of muscle fibers.
+HIIT engages both threads, unlike traditional cardio, which primarily works slow-twitch muscle fibers.

 However, it’s important to remember that rest and recovery are crucial components in building muscle – let’s explore why in the next section.